 Banff Gondola - A quintessential Banff experience is the gondola ride to the summit of Sulphur Mountain, offering breathtaking 360-degree views across six mountain ranges.

 Stroll along the boardwalks leading to the Sulphur Mountain Cosmic Ray Station, where you might spot bighorn sheep.
-Relish the new bistro, coffee, and market-style dining while…
+Relish the new bistro, coffee, and market-style dining as you…

 - Banff Gondola - A quintessential Banff experience is the gondola ride to the summit of Sulphur Mountain, offering breathtaking 360-degree views across six mountain ranges.

-- Bow Falls - Situated on the Bow River in Banff near the Banff Springs Hotel, just before the Spray River joins.
+- Bow Falls - Situated on the Bow River in Banff, near the Banff Springs Hotel, just before the Spray River joins.

-Explore the Interpretive Centre and boardwalks to see the original underground cave and the endangered Banff Springs snail.
+Explore the Interpretive Centre and boardwalks to see the original underground cave and the endangered tiny Banff Springs snail.

 - Lake Minnewanka - Meaning “water of the spirits” in Nakoda, Lake Minnewanka is a glacial lake expanded by three small dams.
-Small cruise boats tour the 21km (13 miles) length of the lake, offering a chance to see wildlife along the shore and learn about Aboriginal artifacts dating back 10,000 years.
+Small cruise boats tour the 21km (13 miles) length of the lake, offering a chance to see wildlife along the shoreline and learn about Aboriginal artifacts dating back 10,000 years.

 - Vermilion Lakes - This trio of shallow, wetland lakes near town is an excellent spot for wildlife viewing, including many birds, coyotes, and occasionally bears and moose.